wawelgreg/maze-generator/README.md

 ## Background

-This maze generator utilizes an iterativeversion of the recursive backtracker algorithmm, which is a randomized version of the depth-first search algorithm.
+This maze generator utilizes an iterative version of the recursive backtracker algorithmm, which is a randomized version of the depth-first search algorithm.
 The program will crash due to a set limit on depth of recursion allowed, therefore, the maze_generation() function had to be implemented with a stack.